Why aren’t my reminder settings being honored?

 If the options are grayed out, this means the account has been configured to prevent senders from changing these settings.

 Once this has been enabled, you can return to your template, and the settings should now be editable.
-Once you have finished updating your templates, you can go back to Reminders and Expirations, and disable “Allow users to override these settings” again if you wish.
+Once you have finished updating your templates, you can go back to Reminders and Expiration, and disable “Allow users to override these settings” again if you wish.

 Keywords: Reminder, Reminders, Expiration, Expirations, Template, Expired, Wrong, Hierarchy